heaton84/NTPServer/README.md

 # NTPServer
 An Arduino-targetted NTP Server class that supports both basic NTP requests, and a limited subset of control requests.
 I built this library to also serve up timezone information via NTP management requests.

+Note that the documentation is currently a work in progress.

 ## Quick Start

 You'll need 3 things to get this up and running: